How Much Is Google Worth?

 Google’s Market Capitalization

-As of writing, Google’s market capitalization currently stands close to a trillion dollars – $927 billion to be exact according to Yahoo!
+Google’s market capitalization currently stands close to a trillion dollars as of December 2019 – $927 billion to be exact according to Yahoo!
 Finance.
 Google has steadily grown since its IPO in 2004 to this point and might even hit the $1 trillion mark soon enough.

 Market capitalization is important as it helps show the size of a company and provides the overall risks and investor sentiments towards a company.
 For Google to become the most valuable company in terms of market cap, even for a short while, it will help show the rise in value and earnings.